rubinius/whitepaper-code-compute-cash/platform.md

 The logical extension of the CodeDB is a structure that allows direct reference to code or code artifacts (e.g. parsed ASTs, compiled bytecode, or machine code) via [IPFS](https://ipfs.io).
 Package manangers like Rubygems and NPM are relics of a past when software programs were delivered on physical media.
 They are irrelevant in a system like a microservices platform.

-The concepts of a "deliverable", and even "delivery" cease to have relevance in a system like the microservices platform because the granularity of any change can be as small as possible.
+The concepts of a "deliverable", and even "delivery" cease to have relevance in a system where the granularity of any change can be as small as possible.
 There are no longer operational tasks like deployment and delivery.
 The changes to the system can be made by anyone in the business.

 A developer may make changes to a service, and that service is constantly updating and is accessible, for instance, to another developer who is working on a mobile client.
 A marketing person may add a release tag.
 The mobile client makes a connection to the newly "released" service.